-- The HEC code may not be sufficiently detailed.
-For example, HEC 0302019901 Mince could be prepared from a variety of meats.
-So it was decided to spread household expenditure on mince across the various meat expenditure classes in the CPI. - Information provided by households does not allow a commodity to be clearly identified.
-These expenditures are reported in HEC codes such as 0302000000 Meat (excluding fish and seafood) nfd (where nfd is an abbreviation for not further defined).
-Again these expenditures were spread across appropriate CPI expenditure classes. - Households cannot or do not separately identify some expenditures.
+- Households cannot or do not separately identify some expenditures.
 For example, some state governments operate compulsory third-party vehicle insurance schemes, and the amount of insurance paid is included with the vehicle registration charge, often resulting in households reporting the combined amount only.
-In this case, a split was derived from average registration and insurance charges collected for the CPI. - 5.31 Where HEC codes were split across CPI expenditure classes, the splits were determined using any industrial or other data available or, as a last resort, subjectively.
+In this case, a split was derived from average registration and insurance charges collected for the CPI. - 5.31 Where HEC codes were split across CPI expenditure classes, the splits were determined using any industry or other data available or, as a last resort, subjectively.
 Mostly the expenditures concerned were small.